PokeJofeJr4th/minescript/README.md

 }
 ```

 This loop simply compiles to a while loop, but the only syntax currently supported is the range shown above.
-The for loop is a more concise way to write the followig while loop:
+The for loop is a more concise way to write the following while loop:

 ```
 i = 1